-- 8. Separation of the Offices of Chairman and Chief Executive Officer.
-The policy of the Board on whether the offices of Chairman of the Board and Chief Executive Officer is that the offices may be the same or separate, depending on the facts and circumstances of the Company.
-If they are to be separate, the Board will select the Chairman of the Board should be selected from among the independent directors. - 9.
-Selection of New Director Candidates.
-The Nominating and Corporate Governance Committee shall be responsible for soliciting and receiving recommendations and reviewing the qualifications of potential director candidates in accordance with its charter.
-The consideration of a candidate for director will be based on the Nominating and Corporate Governance Committee's assessment of an individual's background, skills and abilities, the criteria set forth in
+7. Separation of the Offices of Chairman and Chief Executive Officer.
+The Board does not have a policy on whether the offices of Chairman of the Board and Chief Executive Officer should be separate and, if they are to be separate, whether the Chairman of the Board should be selected from among the independent directors or should be an employee of the Company.

-Attachment A to these Guidelines, and the needs of the Board at any particular time.
-The Board should monitor the mix of skills and experience of its directors in order to assure that it has the necessary tools to perform its oversight function effectively.
-The Nominating and Corporate Governance Committee also is responsible for considering stockholder proposals with respect to director nominations.

-It is expected that the Nominating and Corporate Governance Committee will have direct input from the Chairman of the Board, the Chief Executive Officer and, if one is appointed, the Lead Director.

-10. Extending the Invitation to a New Director Candidate to Join the Board.
+- 8. Selection of New Director Candidates.
+Except where the Company is legally required by contract, by-law or otherwise to provide third parties with the right to nominate directors, the Nominating and Corporate Governance Committee shall be responsible for (i) identifying individuals qualified to become Board members consistent with criteria approved by the Board and (ii) recommending to the Board the persons to be nominated by the Board for election as directors of the Company at meetings of the stockholders of the Company and the persons to be elected by the Board to fill any vacancies on the Board.
+Director nominees shall be considered for recommendation by the Nominating and Corporate Governance Committee in accordance with these Guidelines, the policies and principles in the Committee's charter and the criteria set forth in Attachment A to these Guidelines.
+It is expected that the Nominating and Corporate Governance Committee will have direct input from the Chairman of the Board, the Chief Executive Officer and, if one is appointed, the Lead Director. - 9.
+Extending the Invitation to a New Director Candidate to Join the Board.
 The invitation to join the Board should be extended by the Chairman of the Board, on behalf of the Board, and the Chairman of the Nominating and Corporate Governance Committee, on behalf of such Committee.
+Unauthorized approaches to prospective directors can be premature, embarrassing and harmful. - 10.
+Former Chief Executive Officer's Board Membership.
+The Board believes that the continuation of a former Chief Executive Officer of the Company on the Board is a matter to be considered in each individual instance by the Nominating and Corporate Governance Committee.
+Accordingly, when the Chief Executive Officer ceases to serve in that position, he or she will be expected to resign from the Board if so requested by the Board upon the recommendation of the Nominating and Corporate Governance Committee.